 While it's online portion is lacking, this collection of games will be the dream ticket for fans of the Naruto series.
 The cel-shaded visuals make it feel like you're playing an episode of the anime, while the fun and slick ninja combat only serves to reinforce this impression.
 The ability to tag in other characters is a nice touch as well, making Naruto Shippuden a welcome addition to the Switch's brawling game library – even if you don't know anything about the media property it's based on.

-SNK's Samurai Shodown series is due for a new lease of life soon, so what better way to get a grounding in the franchise than going back to what is arguably one of its best entries?
+SNK's Samurai Shodown series recently got a new lease of life on modern consoles, so what better way to get a grounding in the franchise than going back to what is arguably one of its best entries?
 This second instalment improved on the already amazing original with new characters and fine-tuned mechanics and boasts some utterly gorgeous 2D sprite art and stirring music.
 The sequels may offer improvements of their own, but this is the one Samurai Shodown offering we'd recommend without hesitation.

 If you were lucky enough to own a Neo Geo Pocket back in the day, then you'll be familiar with SNK's selection of pint-sized ports of its famous fighting game properties, which included Fatal Fury, Samurai Shodown and King of Fighters.
 Pocket Rumble is heavily inspired by these games, using the same limited colour scheme you'd see on SNK's underrated portable.
 It's also deep and engaging, making it a solid option for fans of old-school competitive fighters.